rescript-lang/rescript-compiler/docs/OCaml-call-JS.md

   external get_by_id : dom -> string -> id = "getElementById" [@@bs.send]
   ```

-  The object is always the first argument and arguments follow.
+  The object is always the first argument and actual arguments follow.

   ```OCaml
   getElementById dom "xx"